kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

 > Cairo is the first Turing-complete language for creating provable programs for
 > general computation.

-Cairo is like any a programming language, but writing provable software.
+Cairo is like any a programming language, but made for writing provable software.
 It means that whatever is written in Cairo is, by design, _zk_.
 Using Cairo means that we leverage cryptography without having to think about it, it sort of "comes for free" just by using this language and not, say, rust.